Vitamins

 |

-milk and/or dairy products, eggs,
+dairy products, eggs,

-whole-wheat products, nuts,
+whole-wheat products,

-rice
+nuts, rice

 |

-Premature
+Premature gray

-gray hair, hair loss, depression, serious
+hair, hair loss,

-eczema
+depression, serious eczema

 |